rentry/rentry.github.io/_posts/2021-04-10-developing-film-with-coffee.md

 ![A hummingbird visiting a feeder]({{ '/assets/images/caffenol-6.JPG' | relative_url }}#full)

 <figcaption>All film shot with my <a href="{{ '/slowing-down-with-analog/#nikon-f3hp' | relative_url }}">{{ page.shot-with }}</a></figcaption>

-In my next post, I'll share the relative development time and agitation frequency I used during my first attempt using caffenol.